Solving Helmholtz problems with finite elements on a quantum annealer: Results

-Let us define the critical ICE magnitude $\sigma_\eta^\star$ as the ICE above which the ACAE does not converge.
-Using first order finite elements ($N=10$, $p=1$) we find $\sigma_\eta^\star/|Q_\mathrm{max}| \approx 0.008$ (see Fig.~\ref{fig:pannel_perturbation_gevp}\textbf{(a)}), while for using fifth order finite elements ($N=2$, $p=5$) we find $\sigma_\eta^\star/|Q_\mathrm{max}| \approx 0.006$ (see Fig.~\ref{fig:pannel_perturbation_gevp}\textbf{(b)}).
-The critical ICE is significantly lower for the higher modes ($n=1,2$) and is therefore problem dependent.
-Similarly, Fig.~\ref{fig:pannel_perturbation_helmholtz} shows how ICE affects the convergence of ACAE for the non-homogeneous problem solved in Sec.~\ref{sec:non_homogeneous_results}.
+For the first eigenmode, we find $\sigma_\eta^\star \approx 0.008$ (cf. Figure~\ref{fig:pannel_perturbation_gevp}~a) and $\sigma_\eta^\star \approx 0.006$ (cf. Figure~\ref{fig:pannel_perturbation_gevp}~b) for first-order and fifth-order finite element, respectively.
+The critical ICE is significantly lower for the higher modes ($n=1,2$) and is therefore problem-dependent.
+Similarly, Figure~\ref{fig:pannel_perturbation_helmholtz} shows how ICE affects the convergence of ACAE for the non-homogeneous problem solved in Sec.~\ref{sec:non_homogeneous_results}.
 It can be observed that a ICE magnitude lower of 0.2$\%$ is enough to make ACAE not converge for all the cases that have been studied.
 In D-Wave's quantum annealer, the ICE magnitude is roughly of the order of 1$\%$ \cite{dwavedocumentation}.
 This therefore explains why AQAE did not converge in Sec.~\ref{sec:homogeneous_results} for the second and the third modes, and in Sec.~\ref{sec:non_homogeneous_results} in all the cases.
+It is worth noting that hardware ICE are expected to decrease in the future, and can be handled using quantum annealing correction algorithms~\cite{QAC, pudenz2015quantum}.